canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-a-bug-example.rst

 Testing the fix
 ===============

-To test the fix, you need to ::doc:`have your to development environment set up<./getting-set-up>`, then to build the package, install it and verify the problem is solved.
+To test the fix, you need to :doc:`have your development environment set up<./getting-set-up>`, then to build the package, install it and verify the problem is solved.
 In our case this would be::